Genomics Resource Center - Analysis Services

 Transcriptome (RNA-Seq) data can be analyzed to determine gene or isoform level expression profiles, sequence variantion, and differential expression between multiple conditions and/or timepoints.

 We analyze ChIP-Seq, BS-Seq, PacBio base modification, and other types of epigenomic data.
 Data from ChIP-Seq experiments are aligned to a reference genome and analyzed for peak enrichment to identify DNA-protein binding sites.
 Differential peak analysis between experiments can be used to identify binding sites specific to certain conditions or proteins.
-DNA methylation patterns are detected by aligning sequence data derived from bisulfite-treated DNA (BS-Seq) to both a reference genome and a version of the reference genome that has been in silico bisulfite converted.
+For BS-Seq experiments, DNA methylation patterns are detected by aligning sequence data derived from bisulfite-treated DNA (BS-Seq) to both a reference genome and a version of the reference genome that has been in silico bisulfite converted.
 This dual alignment analysis enables more accurate identification of methylated sites and their boundaries.
 PacBio's unique SMRT Sequencing method enables direct detection of methylation and other DNA modifications by measuring kinetic variation during nucleotide incorporation by the polymerase.
 Detailed base modification motif reports are generated.

 Using analysis pipelines developed specifically for variant detection, sequence data is aligned to available reference sequences.
 SNPs, indels (insertions and deletions), and structural variants are detected, quality-filtered, and annotated (coding, non-coding, synonymous, non-synonymous, etc.).
 In order to identify novel or rare variants, the variants are compared to an in-house database of known variants that includes the latest dbSNP and 1000Genomes data as well as other known variants from multiple organisms.
 Data visualization tools are available to browse the results.
 Comparative analysis of variants calls is also available.